-This page provides information about the Jisc Student digital experience service.
+This page provides information about the Jisc student digital experience service.
 If you’ve arrived here it may be because:

 - You’re just interested to know more about the project.

-The information on this page is especially for teaching staff.
+The information on this page is especially for professional services and teaching staff.
 The links on the page and in the menus are to information for people who are involved in other roles.
 You’re welcome to explore – we are completely open about our purpose and process – but you may find that information does not address your concerns directly.
 If you have any questions or concerns that are not answered here or in your own organisation, please contact us.
-We will add to this page based on what teaching staff tell us you want to know.
+We will add to this page based on what staff tell us you want to know.

 What is the ‘student digital experience‘ exactly?

 Research carried out by Jisc between 2013-16 found that digital issues are increasingly important in the overall student experience.
 For example:

 - Students’ first contact with their place of study is usually online, and many induction processes happen online pre-arrival.